United Nations General Assembly Building: Delegates' seats

-Other spaces
+Other first- and second-story spaces

-On the second floor, directly behind the General Assembly Hall, is the GA 200-room.
+On the second floor, directly behind the General Assembly Hall, is the GA 200 room.
 The room, which spans either 2000 or 2500 ft2, contains offices for the Secretary-General of the United Nations and the President of the United Nations General Assembly.
+The space is used for private meetings with the Secretary-General, and it also contains a press area, offices, and lounge.
+The wall is decorated with an oil painting by Johannes Kjarval, a gift from the Icelandic government.
 In 2005, a group of Swiss firms redecorated the space in a minimalist style.
 The modern design contains walnut-wood walls, a cream-colored carpet, sliding partitions, and custom furniture.
 The offices for the General Assembly President and the Secretary-General are placed behind the sliding partitions.
 The room's furniture, walls, and floor contains the word "peace" inscribed in the official languages of the United Nations.
 In addition, the preamble to the charter of the United Nations is inscribed on the north wall, directly behind the rostrum.

-There is a delegates' lounge on the south side of the second floor, which also connects with the Conference Building.
+There is a delegates' lounge on the south side of the second floor, which also connects with the Conference Building along the East River.
 In 1961, The New York Times characterized the room as "the place where understandings on critical matters are often prearranged".
 The north wall of the delegates' lounge, facing the East River, is made of glass.
-The lounge contained plants that were specifically chosen to survive wind drafts and tobacco smoke.
-The lounge originally measured 23 ft high, but a mezzanine was added above the lounge in the 1970s.
-The mezzanine was removed in 2013, following a renovation designed by Rem Koolhaas and several Dutch designers.
+The lounge contained modern-style furniture such as Ludwig Mies van der Rohe's Barcelona chairs and Florence Knoll's club chairs, and the plants in the room were selected based on whether they could survive wind drafts and tobacco smoke.
+The lounge originally measured 23 ft high; a mezzanine was added above the lounge in the 1970s, but the mezzanine was removed in 2013 following a renovation designed by Rem Koolhaas and several Dutch designers.
 The modern lounge contains a resin bar and information desk, as well as a digital bulletin board to the west.
 Next to the delegates' lounge is the East Foyer (which connects directly to the south lobby) and the Indonesian Lounge.
 The Kiswa of the Holy Kaaba, a gift from the government of Saudi Arabia, is hung in the Indonesian Lounge.

 The meditation room next to the north lobby can accommodate about 30 people.
 When the meditation room opened in 1952, it was centered around a 250-year-old African mahogany stump.
 This was replaced in 1957 with a piece of Swedish iron ore measuring 6.5 ST, donated by the King of Sweden and the Government of Sweden.
 The meditation room also contained a fresco by Swedish artist Bo Beskow, which was dedicated in 1957.
 The meditation room was closed in the 1980s due to vandalism, though it was reopened in 1998.
+The first story of the General Assembly Building also contains silk-rug portraits of all Secretaries-General of the United Nations, which were donated by Iran in 1997.